testgithubrittttttt/HEALTHCARE-PRESCRIPTION-DETECTION-SYSTEM/README.md

 - Evaluation
 - License

-Introduction
+## Introduction
 The Healthcare Prescription Detection System is built to assist healthcare professionals in making accurate medicine recommendations.
 By analyzing patient data, the system predicts the most suitable prescriptions using various machine learning models.
-This can enhance the decision-making process and potentially improve patient outcomes.
+This can enhance the decision-making process and improve patient outcomes.

-Features
+## Features
 - Data preprocessing and encoding
 - Multiple machine learning algorithms for prediction
 - Evaluation metrics for model performance
 - User-friendly interface for healthcare professionals

-Datasets
+## Datasets
 The project uses the following datasets:

 1. Training.csv: Contains the training data for the machine learning models.